Battle of Kontum: Prelude

-Vann took direct control of the ARVN II Corps forces.
-The remaining FSBs were evacuated.
-Du was ordered to Saigon and replaced by Major General Toàn.
-Vann also coordinated the replacement of the 22nd with the 23rd ARVN Division under the command of Colonel Ly Tong Ba, an experienced commander.
-He also unified the 23rd with its organic regiments that had been stationed elsewhere.
+Meanwhile, the 3rd PAVN Division attacked the three northernmost districts of Bình Định province, forcing the remaining two regiments of the 22nd ARVN Division to flee from their two major bases Landing Zone English and Bong Son, and other strong points in the area.
+This event made the JGS began to trust Vann's contention that the PAVN's real goal was to take Kontum and Bình Định, not An Lộc nor Quảng Trị, to cut South Vietnam in two.
+On April 28, Du was ordered to Saigon to see President Thiệu, then finally replaced by Major general Toàn on May 10.
+II Corps began its new defensive plan against the PAVN advance, by assigning Colonel Lý Tòng Bá, commander of the 23rd Division, to command all forces in Kontum province, including his division's 53rd Regiment, 2nd and 6th Ranger Groups, and Kontum sector forces.
+On April 28, the 23rd Division HQ was also moved over 150 kilometers from Ban Me Thuot to Kontum city.

+After two days of heavy attacks-by-fire, the 6th Ranger Group's command post and U.S. advisors were airlifted to FSB November on 27 April.
+Two days later, the 6th Group's remaining two battalions also fled from Lam Son base, forced their accompanying armor and artillery units consequently fled.
+On 1 May, Vo Dinh was completely abandoned.

-On the ground in Kontum, Colonel John Truby, the acting Senior Advisor for the 23rd (awaiting the arrival of Col. Rhotenberry), had the task of tactical coordination of defense.
+On the ground in Kontum, Colonel John Truby, the acting Senior Advisor for the 23rd (awaiting the arrival of Colonel Rhotenberry), had the task of tactical coordination of defense.
 Outlying units were brought into the city.
 A perimeter defense of the city and proper defence was implemented.
 The ARVN soldiers, believing that the T-54 tanks were unstoppable, were trained on how to attack them using M72 LAW missiles.

 In early May the PAVN turned their attention to the Polei Kleng Camp which blocked the avenue for attack on Kontum and to Ben Het Camp which threatened their supply lines.
 Polei Kleng had been subjected to artillery fire since 24 April, but from midday on 6 May the volume of fire increased dramatically with over 500 rounds systematically destroying the base bunkers and at 19:00 the two U.S. advisers at the base were evacuated by helicopter.
-The ARVN continued to hold for a further 3 days during which time U.S. airpower, including 16 B-52 strikes, was concentrated on the attacking PAVN.
+The ARVN continued to hold for a further three days during which time U.S. airpower, including 16 B-52 strikes, was concentrated on the attacking PAVN.
 On the morning of 9 May the ARVN abandoned the base in the face of a PAVN tank and infantry assault.
 At Ben Het on 9 May elements of the PAVN 203rd Armored Regiment assaulted the camp.
 ARVN Rangers destroyed the first three PT-76 tanks with BGM-71 TOW missiles, thereby breaking up the attack.
 The Rangers spent the rest of the day stabilising the perimeter ultimately destroying 11 tanks and killing over 100 PAVN.